ibrahjam/flashcard/README.md

 # flashcard

-Flashcard app for studying using React
+Flashcard App assignment using JSX, Javascript and React.